Bertrand256/dash-masternode-tool/README.md

 3. Verification that the masternode status is not already `ENABLED` or `PRE_ENABLED`.
 If it is, the following warning appears:
   ![Warning: masternode state is enabled](doc/img/startmn-state-warning.png)
-  If your masternode is running and you decide to send a `start masternode` message anyway, your masternode's payment queue position will be reset.
+  If your masternode is running and you decide to send a `start masternode` message anyway, your masternode payment queue position will be reset.

 4. Opening a connection to the hardware wallet.
 Message in case of failure:
   ![Cannot find Trezor device](doc/img/startmn-hw-error.png)